rjjakes/wordpress-orm/README.md

 one-to-many entity relationships and a query builder.

 It acts as a layer sitting on top of the internal Wordpress `$wpdb` class.

+All queries are run through the internal Wordpress `$wpdb->prepare()` function to protect against SQL injection attacks.

 ## Why?